martinchernyavskiy/Notes/CS/Hardware/ECE 252/Programming With Subroutines.md

 	; context save registers to be used
 	ST R7, TOUPPER_R7
 	ST R2, TOUPPER_R2

-	ST R1, TOUPPER_STRING_ADDRESS
-	LDR R0, R1, #0 ; get character at the
+	LD R2, TO_UPPER_ADD ; store conversion constant into R2 for calculation usage
+	NOT R2, R2 ; negate
+	ADD R2, R2, #1

 TO_UPPER_CONVERT

-	JSR ISLOWER
-	BRz TO_UPPER_EXIT
-	ADD R0,
+	JSR ISLOWER ; checks if provided character is lowercased BRz TO_UPPER_EXIT ; if not lowercased, exit subroutine ADD R0, R0, R2 ; convert character hex to uppercase otherwise

 TO_UPPER_EXIT
 	; context restore registers used
-	ST R7, TOUPPER_R7
+	LD R7, TOUPPER_R7
+	LD, R2, TOUPPER_R2
 	RET ; return to caller

-TO_UPPER_ADD .FILL x20 ; constant of x20 to add to lowercased character to convert to uppercase TOUPPER_R7 .BLKW 1 ; space to store R7 address for proper return logic TOUPPER_STRING_ADDRESS .BLKW 1 ; space for storing address of ASCIIZ string BRz ; the character is not lower, exit subroutine
+TO_UPPER_ADD .FILL x20 ; constant of x20 to subtract from lowercased character to convert to uppercase TOUPPER_R7 .BLKW 1 ; space to store R7 address for proper return logic BRz ; the character is not lower, exit subroutine

 ```